raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 **Bottom Line**:
   1. There are very few industry or academic users of Primefaces
-  1. This leads to less information/documentation.  e.g. StackOverflow
+  1. This leads to less information/documentation.  e.g. sparse/outdated StackOverflow compared to other software
   1. **Bad Open Source**: Using older/harder to use software means less collaborators

 ## Future Use of Primefaces

-* To keep the Dataverse platform useful, we should explore the use of alternative, well-known libraries.
+* To keep the Dataverse platform current, we should explore the use of alternative, well-known libraries.
 * The continued use of Primefaces is a detriment to future development and the team's ability to productively add new functionality.
-* Other teams/partners can and are doubly productive simply because of better, widely used, battle-tested open source tools that offer strong user communities and the ability to accomplish world class work.
+* Other teams/partners can and are significantly more productive simply because of better, widely used, battle-tested open source tools that offer strong user communities and the ability to accomplish world class work.